Finding the Second-Best Candidate under the Mallows Model: Introduction

 Here, we present the first study of the postdoc problem in the (exponential) Mallows model, parametrized by $\theta>0$.
 Our results reveal that for $\theta > 1,$ the optimal strategy is to reject the first $k'(\theta)$ candidates and then accept the next left-to-right second-best candidate.
 This coincides with the optimal strategy derived in~\cite{vanderbei2012postdoc} for which $\theta=1$ and rankings are drawn uniformly at random.
 For $0<\theta \le 1/2,$ the optimal strategy is to reject the first $k''(\theta)$ candidates and then accept the next left-to-right \emph{best} candidate; if no selection is made before the last candidate, then the last candidate is accepted.
-The most interesting strategy arises for $1/2<\theta<1,$ in which case under certain constraints the optimal strategy is to reject the first $k(\theta)$ candidates and then accept the next left-to-right maximum or left-to-right second maximum, whichever appears first.
+The most interesting optimal strategy arises for $1/2<\theta<1,$ in which case under certain constraints the optimal strategy is to reject the first $k_1(\theta)$ candidates and then accept the next left-to-right maximum, or reject the first $k_2(\theta) \ge k_1(\theta)$ candidates and then accept the next left-to-right second-maximum, whichever comes first.
 Although some of our proofs build upon the techniques described in~\cite{jones2020weighted}, most of the results require new combinatorial ideas and strategies that are significantly more complicated than their secretary problem counterparts.
-Moreover, our result implies as a special case a combinatorial proof of the classical postdoc problem ($\theta = 1$) which differs from the one presented in~\cite{vanderbei2012postdoc}.
+Moreover, our result implies as a special case a combinatorial proof of the classical postdoc problem ($\theta = 1$) which differs from the one presented in~\cite{rose1982postdoc} and~\cite{vanderbei2012postdoc}.

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces the relevant concepts, terminology and models used throughout the paper.
 This section also contains a number of technical lemmas that help in establishing our main results pertaining to the optimal selection strategies described in Section~\ref{sec:strategies}.
 An in-depth analysis of the exploration phase length and the probability of success for the postdoc selection process under the Mallows distribution is presented in Section~\ref{sec:mallows}.
 Simulation results for exploration phase lengths versus $\theta$, the parameter of the Mallows distribution, are listed at the end of Section~\ref{sec:mallows}.